 In addition to managing the combination of Broadway and diabetes, keeping his body strong and healthy became a challenge.
 The high level of activity Broadway shows required also necessitated far more food consumption to keep JP’s body fueled.
 “I was having 3,000 calories a day and having to take double the amount of Humalog that I take,” Qualters says.
 Taking double the amount of Insulin can be costly with a vial ranging anywhere from $175 to $300, making the Broadway profession uniquely costly for a person with insulin-dependent diabetes.

 Qualters also experienced mental health issues while on Broadway.
 “I was having lows all night and I could barely get through the show without having two glasses of orange juice and a container of glucose tablets.
 Some people really didn’t understand that,” Qualters shares.
 “I put it on myself to say that I wish that I didn’t hide it or mask it as much as I did.”
 Qualters said he wished there were more mental health resources for people with diabetes.
 “There aren’t a lot of resources.
 We didn’t have therapy or therapists,” Qualters says.

 This experience catalyzed Qualters’ aspiration to advocate for mental health services for people in the theater world, specifically musical theater and dance, so he is working with therapists to normalize therapy in the theater space.
 “Theatre schools, dance, performance, whatever it may be, [should] start having therapists on call or as part of theater programs [so students and performers] know that it’s okay to ask for help.”

 Qualters envisions a world where diabetes doesn’t define someone’s career trajectory.
-“As someone that is part of the LGBTQ community and a diabetic, I wasn’t going to let diabetes stop my life and career,” Qualters says.
-“Don’t be afraid to ask for help, reach out when you do need it, and don’t be afraid to speak your truth.”
+“As someone that is part of the LGBTQ community and a person with diabetes, I wasn’t going to let diabetes stop my life and career,” Qualters says.
+“Don’t be afraid to ask for help, reach out when you do need it and don’t be afraid to speak your truth.”